Delta456/Wizard-DN/README.md

 If I have put it in 9045F0, I will write `0x089054F1`.

-4.Compile `npcmod.c` instead of `npcmod.asm`

-5. Put all the other asm files.
+4. Insert all the files accordingly.

 Wizard-DN
 --------------